Joelmadaram/Swagath-Website/README.md

+# SWAGATH - Creating a Welcoming Community for International Students
+A International Student organization at Univeristy of North Texas, Denton-Tx.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.